 CBC is a fantastic way to introduce your kids to the excitement of birding, citizen science and hopefully set them off on a lifelong hobby.
 No experience birding?
 No worries.
 Beginning birders can join a group with at least one experienced birdwatcher.

 Check out the CBC map to contact the volunteer organizing the count in your area.
-But act fast because the 120th Christmas Bird Count will be conducted between the dates of Saturday, December 14, 2019, through Sunday, January 5, 2020.
+Audubon's 121st Christmas Bird Count will be conducted between the dates of Monday, December 14, 2020 through Tuesday, January 5, 2021.

 Adopt an Outdoor Tree